mehranrmn/Hack.NET/README.md

 Hack.NET currently includes the following project:
 - **FileManagementAPI**: An ASP.NET Core project focused on implementing, exploiting, and mitigating vulnerabilities using file management APIs.
+- **GridPersistence**: A WPF-based vulnerable sandbox utilizing Telerik UI for WPF, to demonstrate exploitation of CVE-2024-10095.

 ## Contact